 He outlined studies involving the Mother-Child Education Foundation and other research groups who examined parent responsiveness to their children in their early years of development.
-These ventures continued to involve a growing network of scientists, psychologists and parents who committed to studying the effects of parent responsiveness on the development of healthy children, families and communities.
+These ventures continued to involve a growing network of scientists, psychologists and parents who are committed to studying the effects of parent responsiveness on the development of healthy children, families and communities.
 Dr. Leckman shared several of these findings with the group.

-Dr. Rima Salah, a member of the UN Secretary General's High Independent Panel on Peace Operations, then spoke about the need to turn this clinical evidence into policies, which could be adopted by the UN as well as by governments around the world and thereby substantially build healthy, strong and peaceful families.
-Dr. Salah had a distinguished career with UNICEF over a period of twenty one years, having held positions in Pakistan, Burkina Faso, Vietnam, and Chad.
-She completed her career with UNICEF as Deputy Executive Director in New York.
-Dr. Salah is affiliated with the Child Study Center at Yale.
+Dr. Rima Salah, a member of the UN Secretary General's High-Level Panel on Peace Operations, then spoke about the need to turn this clinical evidence into policies, which could be adopted by the UN, as well as by governments around the world, and thereby substantially build healthy, strong and peaceful families.
+Dr. Salah had a distinguished career with UNICEF over a period of 21 years in which she held positions in Pakistan, Burkina Faso, Vietnam, and Chad.
+She completed her career with UNICEF as deputy executive director in New York.
+Dr. Salah is currently a faculty member of the Child Study Center at Yale.

-In her presentation, she led with the question, "How can we link early childhood development and peace-building?"
-She proceeded to share about the sustainable development goals that emerged from meetings with researchers and policy-makers, and listed those who had already begun to adopt them in their organizations.
+She began her presentation with the question, "How can we link early childhood development and peace-building?"
+She then shared about the UN sustainable development goals that emerged from meetings with researchers and policy-makers, and listed those who had already begun to adopt them in their organizations.
 "This was a triumph that was hailed by civil societies," she said.
 "We are also mobilizing 'Friends of Early Childhood Education,' a group of UN Ambassadors who can build a resolution saying that children and families are agents of peace."

-Dr. Leckman and Dr. Salah co-authored a book, "Pathways to Peace: the Transformative Power of Children and Families," along with Dr. Catherine Panter-Brick, Professor of Anthropology, Health and Global Affairs at Yale, which was the basis for the two main presentations.
+Dr. Leckman and Dr. Salah co-authored a book, Pathways to Peace: the Transformative Power of Children and Families, along with Dr. Catherine Panter-Brick, professor of Anthropology, Health and Global Affairs at Yale, which was the basis for the speakers' presentations.